Sneakypeat/Sneakypeat/README.md

 - 👀 I’m interested in bioinformatics, Data analysis and automation
 - 🌱 I’m currently learning automation
 - 💞️ I’m looking to collaborate on bioinformatics analysis
-- 📫 How to reach me srehman@bs.qau.edu.pk
+- 📫 How to reach me sabih000@icloud.com

 <!---
 Sneakypeat/Sneakypeat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.